 - Name of person to contact

-- Social media links
+- Social media URLs

-- Live chat feature (optional feature)
+- Online chat (optional feature)

-Consider also including a few links point to the most commonly asked questions page, main pages, online booking request, helpdesk, newsletter, blog, etc.
+Consider also including links to an FAQ section, useful pages, online booking form, support area, newsletter, blog, etc.

-Add A Health Or Medical Blog Section
+Add A Blog

-- Contact Page
+- Contact Us

 - Privacy Statement

 - Affiliate Agreement

 - Video/Audio Terms

 Go here for a detailed article about adding legal pages to your site: How To Add Legal Pages To Your Site

 In today’s globally competitive economy, the sooner you begin engaging in the practice of content marketing, the faster you will begin to differentiate yourself from the competition.